Bartmr/estirador/README.md

 - `layer/nextjs` - Replaces `Gatsby` with `NextJS`

+> These layers receive updates once in a while, so don't forget to update them in the same way you added them

 ## How to extend Estirador and create a similar updatable boilerplate for my company?

 - Just create a new repository following the instructions above on how to setup a new project, and do the changes you need to accommodate your company's requirements.
 That's it.
 It is now your company's own _Estirador_.
 Now when you create a project from it, remember to input your company's boilerplate _git_ repository URL instead of the official _Estirador_ URL.
 Also remember to keep your company's own boilerplate updated with _Estirador_'s by running the same update script in your company's boilerplate, but targeted to _Estirador_'s repository URL.